emdb-empiar/sfftk/docs/annotating.rst

 -   the *name* of the segmentation;

--   the segmentation software's:
+-   a list of the segmentation software used each having a:

     -   *name*

     -   *version*

-    -   *processingDetails*
+    -   *processing_details*

 -   the segmentation's *details* (description)

 -   a list of *global external references*.

-At the segment level there are four types of annotations that can be made:
+At the segment level there are several types of annotations that can be made:

+-  the segment *name*;

 -  the segment *description*;